 A prairie restoration project was started in 2003 in the drained lakebed next to the Pine River.
 Half of the 37 acres on the south side was randomly planted with a variety of native prairie flowers.
 A wildlife scrape has been added to the north part of the lakebed.
-Plans are to establish a semi-prairie and wildlife watching area, with some walking trails through out the prairie.
+A semi-prairie and wildlife watching area, with some walking trails throughout the prairie have been established that connect to the Pine River Trail.
 CODE: SU